How to Create an Effective Disability Compliance Program

 Appropriate and Ongoing Training

 Creating engaging disability awareness educational deliveries will enhance knowledge and increase understanding of the wide array of disabilities of which an estimated 1 out of every 5 Americans have.
 All employees will gain this knowledge including those with disabilities.
-Engaging dialogue sessions, lunch and learn activities that address cutting-edge topics such as long covid, neurodiversity, when to disclose, et al will pique interest and increase overall awareness.
+Engaging dialogue sessions, lunch and learn activities that address cutting-edge topics such as long COVID, neurodiversity, when to disclose, et al will pique interest and increase overall awareness.
 A complete compliance program will incorporate training at every level.

 Have a Point of Reference for Inclusion